-The season of Advent can be an invitation to prepare your heart for the Savior’s coming and to reflect on your faith journey.
-Through this Advent prayer guide, learn from the faith of the women in the story of Jesus’ birth and how they were called by God to live for Him, right where He’d placed them.
+The Advent season is a unique time to prepare your heart for the Savior’s coming and to reflect on your faith journey.
+Through this guide, learn from the faith of the women in the story of Jesus’ birth — and how they were called by God to live for Him, right where He’d placed them.

 Week 1: A life of faith